Individual Donors May Not Be the Priority. But They’re Still Worth Prioritizing.

 You don't need to build a new campaign from scratch.
 You just need to be intentional with the one you already have.

-You’ve already done 90% of the work.
-You’ve told the story.
-You’ve built the campaign.
-You’ve reached your audience.
+You've already done 90% of the work.
+Now take the last step.